TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: A Divide-And-Conquer Algorithm for Finding Ancestral Colorings of Perfect Binary Trees

-The Color-Splitting Algorithm (CSA) starts from a color sequence $\vec c$ and proceeds to color the tree nodes, two sibling nodes at a time, from the top of the tree down to the bottom in a recursive manner while keeping track of the number of remaining nodes that can be assigned Color~$i$.
-Note that the elements of a color sequence $\vec c$ are always sorted in non-decreasing order, e.g., $\vec c=$ [4 Red, 5 Green, 5 Blue], and CSA always try to color all the children of the current root $R$ with \textit{either} the same color $1$ if $c_1=2$, \textit{or} with two different colors $1$ and $2$ if $2 < c_1 \leq c_2$.
-The intuition is to use colors of smaller sizes on the top layers and colors of larger sizes on the lower layers (more nodes).
-The remaining colors are split ``evenly'' between the left and the right subtrees of $R$ while ensuring that the color used for each root's child will no longer be used for the subtree rooted at that node to guarantee the Ancestral Property.
-The key technical challenge is to make sure that the split is done in a way that prevents the algorithm from getting stuck, i.e., to make sure that it always has ``enough'' colors to produce ancestral colorings for both subtrees (a formal discussion is provided below).
-If a balanced ancestral coloring is required, CSA starts with the balanced color sequence $\vec{c}^*=[c^*_1,\ldots,c^*_h]$, in which the color sizes $c^*_i$'s differ from each other by at most one.
+\textbf{A high-level description.} The Color-Splitting Algorithm (CSA) starts from a color sequence $\vec c$ and proceeds to color the tree nodes, \textit{two sibling nodes at a time}, from the top of the tree down to the bottom in a recursive manner while keeping track of the number of remaining nodes that can be assigned each color.
+Note that the elements of a color sequence $\vec c$ are always sorted in \textit{non-decreasing} order, e.g., $\vec c=$ [4 Red, 5 Green, 5 Blue], and CSA always tries to color all the children of the current root $R$ with \textit{either} the same color $1$ if $c_1=2$, \textit{or} with two different colors $1$ and $2$ if $2 < c_1 \leq c_2$.
+This rule stems from the intuition that one must use colors of smaller sizes on the top layers and colors of larger sizes on the lower layers (more nodes).
+The remaining colors are carefully \textit{split} between the left and the right subtrees of $R$ while ensuring that the color used for each child node will no longer be used for the subtree rooted at that node (to guarantee the Ancestral Property).
+The key technical challenge is to ensure that the split is done in a way that \textit{prevents the algorithm from getting stuck}, i.e., to make sure that it always has ``enough'' colors to produce ancestral colorings for \textit{both} subtrees.
+If a \textit{balanced} ancestral coloring is required, CSA starts with the balanced color sequence $\vec{c}^*=[c^*_1,\ldots,c^*_h]$, in which $|c^*_i-c^*_j|\leq 1$ for every $i,j\in [h]$.

-Before introducing rigorous notations and providing a detailed algorithm description, let start with an example of how the algorithm works on $T(3)$.
+Before introducing rigorous notations and providing a detailed algorithm description, let start with an example of how the coloring algorithm works on $T(3)$.